Tigers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have won in 34, or 39.1%, of the 87 contests they have been named as odds-on underdogs this year.
+- The Tigers have been victorious in 35, or 39.8%, of the 88 contests they have been chosen as underdogs in this season.

-- The Tigers have an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.
+- The Tigers have an implied victory probability of 37.7% according to the moneyline set for this matchup.

-- Games involving Detroit have gone over the total set by sportsbooks in 56 of 109 chances this season.
+- Detroit and its opponents have gone over the total this season in 56 of its 110 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!